 When Otto first moved to Sunnyvale over 25 years ago, he immediately became an active member of the community, working to solve our challenges.
 He served on the Sunnyvale Planning Commission and was then elected to serve on the Sunnyvale City Council from 2003 to 2011, including one term as Mayor.
 He achieved real results on pressing issues and was a leader on environmental causes.
 He passed the city’s single-use plastic bag ban, installing solar panels on city buildings, encouraged commercial development projects to build with higher green LEED standards and helped raise awareness on climate change.

 Otto is also a small-business owner, he is the co-founder of an intellectual property law firm in San José, where he has served as lead attorney for more than twenty years.
 Otto and his wife, Sally, reside in Sunnyvale with their three young daughters.

-In November 2020, Otto Lee was overwhelmingly elected to be the new Supervisor for District 3 which includes North Sunnyvale, Milpitas, and the Alviso, Berryessa, East Foothills, Evergreen and Rosemary Gardens neighborhoods of San José.
+In November 2020, Otto Lee was overwhelmingly elected to be the new Supervisor for District 3 which at the time included North Sunnyvale, Milpitas, and the Alviso, Berryessa, East Foothills, Evergreen and Rosemary Gardens neighborhoods of San José.
 After redistricting in 2021, District 3 now represents all of Sunnyvale, Milpitas, the northern neighborhoods of Alviso and Berryessa in San José, and the eastern unincorporated areas out to the borders of Alameda and Stanislaus counties.